 Recreational Vehicle.
 A motor home, travel trailer, truck camper, or camping trailer, with or without motor power, designed for human habitation for recreational or emergency occupancy.
 A recreational vehicle does not include boats, ice shacks or manufactured homes.

-Recreational Vehicle (RV) Park.
-A recreational development containing active recreational amenities and lots for the parking of recreational vehicles, as temporary residences.
-For the purpose of this code, recreational vehicle parks are further defined as either

 Religious Farming Community.
 A corporation formed primarily for religious purposes whose principle income is derived from agriculture and/or a farm which may or may not be held in collective ownership, in which multiple families reside on-site and use or conduct activities upon the property which are participated in, shared, or used in common by the members of the group residing thereon.

-Rendering.
-Rendering is an industrial process that converts waste animal tissue into stable, value-added materials.

 Repair.
 Reconstruction or renewal of any part of an existing building for the purpose of maintenance.
 The word “repair” or “repairs” shall not apply to any change of construction.

-Resort.
-This category provides commercial hospitality lodgings in spacious settings that are principally intended for vacationing, relaxation and conference activities for visitors to the community.

-Retail Sales and Trade.
-Establishments engaged in selling products, goods or merchandise to the general public for personal or household consumption; and establishments engaged in providing services or entertainment to the general public including eating and drinking establishments, hotels, motels, repair shops, indoor amusement, copying services, health, professional, educational, and social services, and other miscellaneous services.

 Rubble Site.
 A site for the disposition of refuse as defined by the South Dakota Department of Environment and Natural Resources.